 North Yorkshire County Council, Central Bedfordshire Council and the Royal Borough of Greenwich were selected to take part and on-site practical support was delivered to a range of care providers operating in those areas.

 The findings and recommendations from this work – which include recommendations for national bodies, local commissioners and individual care providers – are available to view here.

 You can also read about five case studies IPC have published highlighting good data and cyber security practice across the provider sector here.

 - 2. Discovery with telecare providers in 2018/19

 The Telecare Services Association was commissioned to help build an understanding of the data and cyber security risks associated with the delivery of technology-enabled care.

-TSA undertook on-site work with 20 alarm receiving centres across the country to understand levels of data and cyber security – these are the teams that receive emergency alerts that are triggered if, for example, somebody has a fall.
+TSA undertook on-site work with 20 alarm response centres across the country to understand levels of data and cyber security – these are the teams that receive alerts and co-ordinate a response, for example, somebody has a fall.

 - 3. Social Care Data and Cyber Security – 2019/20 Programme

 Funding now available to support local data and cyber security arrangements

 In 2019/20 local areas have the opportunity to bid for grant funding to support collaborative work and improvements around data and cyber security.
 The funding is available for care providers and/or councils to build upon the 2018/19 discovery programme.
 Collaborative bids are encouraged.